DeepMIMO/DeepMIMO-matlab/README.md

 1. Download the 'DeepMIMO_Dataset_Generation_v1.1.zip' file and expand/uncompress it.
 2. Download the ray-tracing output file for the adopted scenario and expand/uncompress it.
 (Note that these ray-tracing scenarios are described in detail on [this website](http://deepmimo.net/ray_tracing.html))
-   - For the 'O1_60' scenario, download the file named 'O1.zip' using [this link](https://drive.google.com/drive/folders/1ZqK-gF419RQx3Qec4OLgaykPfvV5oSUR?usp=sharing).
+   - For the 'O1_60' scenario, download the file named 'O1.zip' using [this link] (https://drive.google.com/drive/folders/10s0JEpuBsHuKMFApDo68srX65YzKovyZ?usp=sharing).
    - For the 'I1_2p5' scenario, download the file named 'I1_2p5.zip' using [this link](https://drive.google.com/drive/folders/19udT-QTdOdYbijJ0WkRijsRMUj9gLWe7?usp=sharing).
    - For the 'I1_2p4' scenario, download the file named 'I1_2p4.zip' using [this link](https://drive.google.com/drive/folders/162UxDO35OTXzetRQFiJqqe-zTfBZnKlM?usp=sharing).
 3. Add the expanded folder of the ray-tracing scenario, for example the 'O1' folder, to the path 'DeepMIMO_Dataset_Generation/RayTracing Scenarios/'.